awslabs/aws-serverless-metrics-publisher/README.md

 the upper right hand corner.

-Under "Resources", click on the link under "Physical ID" corresponding to the "MetricPublisherRole" resource.
+Under "Resources", click on the link under "Physical ID" corresponding to the "MetricPublisherRole" resource, to redirect yourself to the IAM console.
 Click the blue button labeled "Attach policies".

 Due to current incompatibility with the Serverless Application Model (SAM), the permission to filter log events from a log group is currently not available upon